 The YMCA Leadership Academy is a hands-on, interactive program that prepares college seniors for a career in the nonprofit sector.
 Participants will learn the skill sets needed for a successful career at the YMCA and will learn what it means to be a cause-driven leader.
 The program meets weekly from January through May and includes classroom and in-branch hands-on learning.
 Each week, participants will learn different YMCA guiding principles and will have the opportunity to put those lessons into practice in monthly assignments.

-All applicants must be college juniors or seniors and are required to commit to 40 hours per week, which includes in class and hands-on learning opportunities.
+All applicants must be college juniors or seniors and are required to commit to 40 hours per week, which includes in-class and hands-on learning opportunities.
 Most YLA participants use the program to complete their required internship hours for their degree.
-Internship credit is available through Arizona State University, Northern Arizona University, and University of Arizona.
+Internship credit is available through Arizona State University, Northern Arizona University, and the University of Arizona.

-Participants will receive topnotch training in leadership, fundraising, volunteer recruitment, youth programming, membership, wellness programs, community partnerships and more.
-Participants will also be matched with a Mentor, who will give individualized feedback and support.
-The Leadership Academy is an amazing opportunity to get specialized training that can jumpstart a career at the Y.
+Participants will receive top-notch training in leadership, fundraising, volunteer recruitment, youth programming, membership, wellness programs, community partnerships, and more.
+Participants will also be matched with a mentor, who will provide individualized feedback and support.
+The Leadership Academy is an amazing opportunity to get specialized training that can jumpstart a career at the YMCA.